Chapter in this post:

 Can you let the candles burn on the charging station as permanent lighting?

-It says "yes" on Amazon, but that is not correct.
-I switched on an almost empty tea light and put it on the charging station, but unfortunately it stayed with the low luminosity.
+Amazon says yes, but that's not correct.
+I switched on an almost empty tea light and plugged it into the charging station, but unfortunately the luminosity remained low.
 If the tea light had been powered, the glow should have gotten brighter.
-So no: it won't work.
+So no, that doesn't work.

 Can you use the candles outside?